-Ğ Unit summary This unit will provide you with the knowledge, understanding and skills required to carry out straightforward techniques commonly used in Block and Brickwork.
+Unit summary This unit will provide you with the knowledge, understanding and skills required to carry out straightforward techniques commonly used in Block and Brickwork.
 You will be introduced to the specialist equipment used for basic Block and Brickwork.
 Guided learning hours 48 hours Level 2 This unit is optional.
-Learning outcome 1 The learner will: Identify basic when carrying out block and br The learner must know about The various items of spe ecialised equipment required for basic block and uges, trowels, levels, string-lines squares and rk techniques; cutting to length, basic joints, and mortar mix, using common materials; common Learning outcome 2 sic block and brickwork techniques The learner must demonstrat te: Knowledge of the different operatives' roles The safe use of equipment (; hammers, gauges, trowels, levels, string-lines squares and cordless screwdriver) when carrying out basic construction techniques.
-Use of common brick and blockwork materials, common brick, blocks and mortar Accurate measuring when carrying out preparatory work prior to using construction materials; use of SI units (mm, m) from scale drawings, marking out of materials Practical competence in the performing of basic brick and blockwork techniques.
-Learning outcome 3 prect choice of equipment and brick and blockwork The learner will: Justify the correct choice of equipment and brick and blockwork techniques when carrying out tasks The learner must consider: selection, misuse of tool Why they used their selematerials, costs of materials ting the correct equipment for the job; correct tool s and equipment, health and safety legislation ected construction techniques; properties of rials, strength, maintenance oment maintenance; preventative and reactive tools and equipment.
+Learning outcome 1 - tools, materials, fixings and techniques required when carrying out block and br The learner must know abou t: ecialised equipment required for basic block and uges, trowels, levels, string-lines squares and ork techniques; cutting to length, basic joints, and mortar mix, using common materials; common Learning outcome 2 sic block and brickwork techniques The learner must demonstration te: Knowledge of the different operatives' roles squares and cordless so techniques.Use of common brick ar ent (; hammers, gauges, trowels, levels, string-lines crewdriver) when carrying out basic construction nd blockwork materials, common brick, blocks and en carrying out preparatory work prior to using use of SI units (mm, m) from scale drawings, marking out of materials Practical competence in techniques. the performing of basic brick and blockwork Learning outcome 3 The learner will: Justify the correct choice of equipment and brick and blockwork techniques when carrying out tasks The learner must consider: selection, misuse of tool Why they used their selematerials, costs of materials ting the correct equipment for the job; correct tool is and equipment, health and safety legislation ected construction techniques; properties of rials, strength, maintenance oment maintenance; preventative and reactive f tools and equipment.

-Grading descriptors LO1: Learners will describe the equipment required and the techniques used to carry out basic brick and blockwork techniques on different materials found in construction.
+Grad Grading descriptors LO1: Learners will describe the equipment required and the techniques used to carry out basic brick and blockwork techniques on different materials found in construction.
+Pass only.
 Pass: LO2: Learners will competently perform basic brick and blockwork techniques of materials using common equipment and tools.
 LO3: Learners will briefly explain why they chose their selected equipment and materials and include maintenance requirements of the basic items of equipment needed.
-LO1: Learners will describe in detail the equipment required and the techniques used to carry out basic brick and blockwork techniques on different materials found in construction.
+Pass only.
 Merit: LO2: Learners will confidently perform basic brick and blockwork techniques on materials using common equipment and tools.
-LO3: Learners will explain why they chose their selected equipment and materials and include maintenance requirements of the basic items of equipment needed.
-LO1: Learners will describe in detail the equipment required and the techniques used to carry out basic brick and blockwork techniques on different materials found in construction.
 Distinction: LO2: Learners will skilfully perform basic brick and blockwork on materials using common equipment and tools.
-LO3: Learners will explain in detail why they chose their selected equipment and materials and include maintenance requirements of the basic items of equipment needed.